intuition-dev/INTUITION2/SETUP.md

 	You can trigger a build of the mounted app with http://YOUR_HOST_IP:8081/api/bake?secret=123&folder=/

+On save in admin: it will autobuild, the api calling the right nbake flags.

 You can mount several remote webapps in a folder.
 And then have admin.yaml point to that folder.

 8. You can extend the bases classes to customize the build server, ex: